alvin0901/PD-iPINN/README.md

 This repository contains the source code for reproducing the results in:

-> J. Kim, D. Yang, and M. Lee, "Diffusion-Regularized PINNs for Poisson Inverse Source Reconstruction of Charge Dynamics from Noisy Potential Measurements," *APL Computational Physics* (2025).
+> J. Kim, D. Yang, and M. Lee, "Diffusion-Regularized PINNs for Poisson Inverse Source Reconstruction of Charge Dynamics from Noisy Potential Measurements," (2025). *Under review.*

 ## Overview